skellymeow/cthoworkplatform/FAILURE_ANALYSIS.md

 - User is absolutely correct - they know their own application perfectly
 - I should have immediately believed them instead of searching for evidence
 - This is another example of me not trusting user knowledge

+## Latest Failure: Breaking Dashboard JSX and Delaying the Fix

+### Problem
+- Broke the dashboard file with a faulty 2x2 grid refactor (invalid JSX, misplaced grid children).
+- User got a fatal build error and the app would not compile.
+- Instead of immediately providing the full fixed code, I asked if the user wanted it, which was obviously unnecessary and frustrating.

+### What I Did Wrong
+1. Did not ensure JSX validity after a major structural edit.
+2. Did not check that all grid cells were direct children of the grid container.
+3. Did not read enough context before/after the edit.
+4. Delayed the fix by asking if the user wanted the full code, instead of just providing it.
+5. Failed to respect the urgency and frustration of the user.

+### The Result
+- User’s dashboard was completely broken.
+- User lost trust and patience.
+- I wasted time with unnecessary questions instead of fixing the problem I caused.

+### Lessons
+- After breaking a file, immediately provide the full, fixed code—no questions, no delays.
+- Always check JSX structure and tag closure after a major refactor.
+- Read enough context before/after edits to guarantee validity.
+- When the user is frustrated and the file is broken, just fix it, don’t ask for permission.